 For polishing and shining, a horsehair shoe brush is a wise investment.
 Our biggest tip when buying horsehair brushes is to own a few – one can be for brown shoes, one for black and one can be for lighter footwear.
-Over time, brushes can be stained with the polish of one colour and you do not want it transferring onto your other toned shoes.
+Over time, brushes can be stained with the polish of one color and you do not want it transferred to your other toned shoes.

-Linen or cotton cloth is an essential item you will need for shoe care.
-These can be perfect for removing excess dirt, conditioning and obviously polishing.
+Linen or cotton polish cloth is an essential item you will need for shoe care.
+These can be perfect for removing excess dirt, conditioning, and obviously polishing.